kenlasko/k8s/mariadb-galera/README.md

 If the database files exist on the nodes (under /var/mariadb), we can use the Operator recovery procedures to recover the databases.
 1. Ensure the `bootstrapFrom` is commented out in [galera-cluster.yaml](galera-cluster.yaml)
 2. Check the status of the databases on the nodes by running the [mariadb-showgrastate.sh](scripts/mariadb-showgrastate.yaml) script from a computer connected to the cluster
-3. Use the [mariadb-bootstrap.sh](scripts/mariadb-bootstrap.yaml) script to set `safe_to_bootstrap: 1` in `/host/var/mariadb/storage/grastate.dat` on the most appropriate node
+3. Use the [mariadb-bootstrap.sh](scripts/mariadb-bootstrap.yaml) script to set `safe_to_bootstrap: 1` in `/host/var/mariadb/storage/grastate.dat` on the most appropriate node with the highest sequence number.
 4. Deploy the cluster via ArgoCD.
 The Operator will build a new cluster using the database files on the existing nodes.